 Best 48-49-50 Inch TVs - Under $1,000

 If budget is not an issue, you can find high-end TVs in this size range that supports HDR well.

 The Samsung UN49KS8000 is by far the best TV between 48-50 inch if you want a versatile 4k TV.
-It has an awesome picture quality for movies, not a lot of motion blur, very fast input lag (20.9 ms), not a lot of motion blur and can get bright enough for even the brightest living room.
+It has excellent picture quality for movies, not a lot of motion blur, input lag is low (20.9 ms), not a lot of motion blur and can get bright enough for even the brightest living room.
 This is the most versatile 48-50 inch TV and the one to buy for most people.

 If you can manage the slight bump in price, we recommend getting the 55-inch model instead since it represents better value for money.

 The curved version, the Samsung UN49KS8500, has the same picture quality.
 If you can't find the flat KS8000, it is a good alternative.

 For people that watch movies in the dark, the Vizio P50-C1 is even better thanks to its great full array local dimming.
 It is also a great choice for playing video games, with its very low 17.7 ms input lag and almost no motion blur.
 It isn't as versatile as the Samsung UN49KS8000 though since cable TV doesn't look as good and reflections are more presents.
 Unfortunately, it suffers quite a bit with HDR gaming since it's input lag is much higher on HDR inputs.

 Note that the 50-inch version of the Vizio P Series has only a refresh rate of 60Hz, contrary to the 120Hz found on bigger sizes.